Oluwatosin2123/Digital-Skill-up-Africa-Projects/README.md

 * Standardized the currency format for price-related columns

 ## Step 2: Data Analysis
+ ### Exploratory Data Analysis

-### Used Pivot Tables to group and summarize data by:
+1. Used Pivot Tables to group and summarize data by:
  * Product category
  * Ratings
  * Discount percentage
  * Price
- * Applied Excel formulas:
+2. Applied Excel formulas:
  * IF() to flag conditions (e.g., high-rated products)
  * COUNTIF() and SUM() to count and aggregate metrics
  * AVERAGE() for mean rating and pricing
  * Percentage calculations for discount and performance insights

- ## Dashboard Creation
+ ## Step 3: Dashboard Creation
  ### Designed an interactive and visually appealing Excel dashboard
  Added: